Chiakai-Chang/portfolio/index.md

 ## Summary

-Experienced police officer with over 15 years of service in the Taichung City Police Department.
-Proven track record in solving major criminal cases, including homicides.
-Skilled in digital forensics and programming, with a strong focus on using technology to improve policing efficiency.
-Recognized as a Senior Tech Crime Investigator, Crime Intelligence Analyst, and Class Representative of the 7th Manager Class at Taiwan AI Academy.
-Regularly served as a seed instructor for cybercrime investigation training at the Taichung City Police Department and twice invited as a lecturer for the crime intelligence analysis course at the National Police Agency, Ministry of the Interior.
-Finalist and People's Choice Award winner at the 2022 Intel DevCup for developing a device for real-time detection of security threats.
-Currently seeking to bring my unique blend of policing experience and technical expertise to an international policing role.

 - **Nominated for the 2023 "National Model of Criminal Technology Investigation" award**
   * results expected in September.
 - **15+ Years of Policing Experience:**